Bensonmoses/Bensonmoses/README.md

 ## Work Experience
 ### BCG Data Science Job Simulation on Forage | Virtual Internship
-- Conducted a detailed customer churn analysis for XYZ Analytics...
+• Conducted a detailed customer churn analysis for XYZ Analytics, demonstrating advanced data analytics capabilities in identifying key client data and developing a strategic investigative approach.
-- Performed effective data analysis employing Python...
+• Performed effective data analysis employing Python, notably Pandas and NumPy, and engaged in data visualization for insightful trend analysis.
-- Engineered and optimized a Random Forest model...
+• Engineered and optimized a Random Forest model, attaining 85% accuracy in predicting customer churn.
-- Prepared a concise executive summary for the Associate Director...
+• Prepared a concise executive summary for the Associate Director, providing actionable insights for strategic decision-making based on thorough analysis.

 ### Stevens Institute of Technology | Hoboken, NJ
 #### Notetaker for CS 583 (Deep Learning)
-- Prepared lecture notes throughout each week for CS 583 student...
+• Prepared lecture notes throughout each week for CS 583 student with a physical disability, covering Deep Learning topics such as multilayer perceptron, backpropagation, stochastic gradient descent, and regularization.
 #### Student Food service Worker
-- Fulfilled orders for packed meals in a fast-paced environment...
+-• Fulfilled orders for packed meals in a fast-paced environment while ensuring meal quality and efficiency.

-## Academic Projects
+## ACADEMIC PROJECTS
-### Predicting Student Performance Based on Their Exam Marks (ML Project)
+### Predicting Student Performance Based on Their Exam Marks (ML Project) : (WEBSITE) January 2023 – Present
-- Forecasted student performance in mathematics based on performance in various subjects...
+• Forecasted student performance in mathematics based on performance in various subjects and everyday activities.
+• Obtained and pre-processed dataset from Kaggle, and trained different machine-learning models.
-- Model with 89% accuracy deployed model on a web app...
+• Model with 89% accuracy deployed model on a web app employing Amazon Web Service Elastic Beanstalk.
-### Predicting Cooling Load with Lasso-Ridge-Elastic Net Models (ML Project)
+### Predicting Cooling Load with Lasso-Ridge-Elastic Net Models (ML Project): November 2022 – December 2022
-- Performed cooling load estimation using Lasso, Ridge, and Elastic Net regression models...
+• Performed cooling load estimation using Lasso, Ridge, and Elastic Net regression models.
+• Forecasted cooling load with dataset of 768 samples and 8 features, including relative compactness, surface, wall, roof, and glazing area, height, orientation and glazing area distribution.
-- Ridge regression model exhibited lowest mean square error (MSE)...
+• Ridge regression model exhibited lowest mean square error (MSE) of 10.46% compared with Lasso regression and elastic net regression, of which Lasso regression model gave the highest MSE.
-### Bank Churn SMOTE Imbalance dataset using Logistic Regression and SVM (ML)
+### Bank Churn SMOTE Imbalance dataset using Logistic Regression and SVM (ML): September 2022 – October 2022
-- Employed Matplotlib for data visualization, split and scaled data...
+• Employed Matplotlib for data visualization, split and scaled data for a Logistic Regression and SVM classifier model to predict bank client churn.
-- Applied SMOTE to address class imbalance...
+• Applied SMOTE to address class imbalance, focusing on factors like credit score and age for churn prediction.

 ## Education
 ### Stevens Institute of Technology | Hoboken, NJ